huzai4a/huzai4a/README.md

 - 👋 Hi, I’m @huzai4a
-- 👀 I’m interested in braching out and learning more code.
+- 👀 I’m interested in branching out and learning more coding languages.
 - 🌱 I’m currently learning html, css, js

 <!---